canjs/canjs/docs/can-guides/introduction/technical.md

 ### Async computed getter properties

-It's very common to load data asynchronously given some state.
-For example, given a `todoId`, you might need to load a todo from the server.
-This `todo` property can be described as [can-define.types.get asynchronous computed getters] as follows:
+It's common to load data asynchronously given some state.
+For example, given a `todoId`, you might need to load a `todo` from the server.
+This `todo` property can be described using [can-define.types.get asynchronous computed getters] as follows:

 ```js
 var EditTodoVM = DefineMap.extend({